McDuffie County License Hearing Guide

 Automatic License Suspension

-The grounds for administrative license suspension depend on whether you submitted to a breath or blood test and the results, or if you refused to take the test.
+Even before your criminal case is resolved, the DDS can suspend your license based on the circumstances of your arrest.
+The grounds for suspension depend on whether you took a breath or blood test and what the results were, or if you refused testing altogether.

 If You Took the Breath/Blood Test and Failed